top of page

 Sütlü muhallebi (milk pudding)

 Sütlü muhallebi is a light, milk-based pudding that's popular in Cyprus, Turkey and across the Middle East, with local variations in ingredients and toppings.
+It’s known for its smooth, silky texture and delicate balance of floral and creamy flavours.
 In our recipe, milk is whisked together with sugar, vanilla extract, rose water and cornflour (cornstarch), then gently cooked until thickened into a smooth custard.
-Once ready, it is ladled into small bowls and topped with a sprinkling of ground cinnamon and chopped walnuts and pistachios.
-The result is a delicate, fra
+Once ready, it is ladled into small bowls and topped with a sp

 Norlu katmer (Cypriot anari cheese pastry)